ra1376/kafka_validate/readme.md

 <!--This project contains -->

-## Project KAFKA_VALIDATE
+## Project Details

-*** This repo contains sample Kafka producer/consumer dockerized code which connects to Kafka broker
+## KAFKA_VALIDATE

-*** consumes messages from input topic then parse/correct messages containing timestamps
+This repo contains sample Kafka producer/consumer dockerized code which connects to Kafka broker consumes messages from input topic then parse/correct messages containing timestamps and loads them to target topic.

-*** and loads them to target topic.
+<p align="right">(<a href="#top">back to top</a>)</p>

 <!-- TABLE OF CONTENTS -->